New earthquake rocks Italy, buildings collapse but no deaths reported

 "This is a tragedy.
 It is a coup de grace.
 The basilica is devastated," Bishop Renato Boccardo of Norcia told Reuters.

 "Everyone has been suspended in a never-ending state of fear and stress.
-They are at their wits end," said Boccardo, referring to the thousands of tremors that have rattled the area since August, including two serious quakes on Wednesday.
+They are at their wits' end," said Boccardo, referring to the thousands of tremors that have rattled the area since August, including two serious quakes on Wednesday.

-Italy's Civil Protection unit, which coordinates disaster relief, said numerous houses were destroyed on Sunday in the regions of Umbria and Marche, but either they were deserted at the time or most of the residents managed to escape beforehand.
+Italy's Civil Protection unit, which coordinates disaster relief, said numerous houses were destroyed on Sunday in the regions of Umbria and Marche, but either they were deserted at the time or most of the residents managed to escape in time.

-"No deaths have been reported, but there are a number of people injured," said Civil Protection chief Fabrizio Curcio, adding that just one person was in a serious condition.
+Civil Protection chief Fabrizio Curcio said no deaths had been reported and around 20 people were injured, none of them critically.
+He said it was too early to say how many more people had lost their homes.

-Prime Minister Matteo Renzi said Italy was living through extremely difficult times, but promised a massive reconstruction effort in the years ahead regardless of any possible objections from the European Union over the eventual costs.
+Prime Minister Matteo Renzi promised a massive reconstruction effort regardless of cost and took advantage of the disaster to resume his frequent criticism of the European Union's public finance rules.

-"We will rebuild everything, the houses, the churches and the businesses," Renzi told reporters.
+"We will rebuild everything, the houses, the churches and the businesses," he told reporters.
 "Everything that needs to be done to rebuild these areas will be done."

+He said he would have "no regard for technocratic rules" and would consider all money spent to make Italy's schools and hospitals earthquake-proof to be outside EU limits on budget deficits.

 Local authorities said towns and villages already battered by August's 6.2 quake had suffered further significant damage.